Categories

 How to Edit a Vector-Based Logo

 Recommendation: If you detect a bitmap image in your SVG, you will need to upload a new, purely vector-based version of your logo, which will require you or your designer to edit the file in an illustration application.
-Here are some of the most popular apps to create and export vector files:

-As a reminder, when you export your image, it is imperative that you save it in format “SVG tiny 1.2.”
+As a reminder, when you export your image, it is imperative that you save it in the format “SVG tiny 1.2.”

 While the format of some images may indicate that they are “.svg,” when exported, some files can contain extra, unnecessary data.
 As is true for most web files, the more compact/smaller the file, the better.